vegaprotocol/research/notes/mcap-futures-markets-settlement.md

 ## Conceptual overview

-Conceptually, we need to define three things to enable fair and orderly settlement of an mcap futures market:
+Conceptually, we need to define four things to enable fair and orderly settlement of an mcap futures market:

 1. The ***fraction of mcap** that will correspond to one futures contract on the Vega chain.
 This fraction of mcap can be e.g. 1e-9 for a project who's anticipated market capitalisation is 1 billion USDT (so 1e9 USDT) at launch.
 Such contract would be expected to trade around 1 USDT.